 In addition to WebTrak, which allows you to view flight paths, noise levels at noise measuring stations and submit a complaint, we have introduced a new feature that makes it easier to quickly submit complaints via cell phone.
 It is the “Submit now” one-click button to send a complaint, which is linked to the aircraft movement because it is part of the automated system.
 (See the Newsletter on this feature for more information).

 In terms of responses to complaints, we understand that citizens want to be better informed about flights that do not comply with noise mitigation measures and exemptions.
-In 2022, we plan to implement a new section on our website where this information can be accessed, with a quarterly publication.
+We plan to implement a new section on our website where this information can be accessed, with a quarterly publication.